Shep Smith Hammers Fox News Guest for ‘Repugnant’ Attack on Colleague Judge Napolitano

 After hosting Napolitano to discuss the White House’s release of the memo describing Trump’s call, Smith took a moment to address diGenova’s comments from the night prior.
 And he did not hold back.

-“Attacking our colleague who is here to offer legal assessments on our error in our work home is repugnant,” he concluded.
+“Attacking our colleague, who is here to offer legal assessments, on our air in our work home is repugnant,” he concluded.